Prometeo/algorithms/README.md

 # algorithms
-Source code for lagorithms in several languages
+Source code for algorithms in several languages